Bill O'Reilly's top advertiser -- gold company Rosland Capital -- is staying

 Prevagen maker Quincy Bioscience has previously told CNNMoney that it does not comment on its advertising plans but that the company condemns "all forms of sexual harassment."

-Pfizer and Furniture Feet didn't respond to CNNMoney's request for comment.
+Furniture Feet didn't respond to CNNMoney's request for comment.